 This past January, however, Josh Hopkins, a popular (and often profane) member of the Favrd comedy crowd interrupted his flow of jokes with something unexpected.

 Deficits could force the post office to continue reading your dirty magazines and delivering the rest of your mail to your neighbor.
-(Link)
+(Link)and

 Turns out, pregnant women don't want their body mass index calculated.
 God.
 Obese people can be so rude.
-(Link)
+(Link)were followed by

 On the way to the hospital.
 Baby and mom aren't doing so well.
 May deliver today.
 More details to come.
-(Link)
+(Link)and shortly thereafter

 When my own son was born he spent the first hour of his life in the Newborn Intensive Care Unit (NICU) while they monitored his oxygen levels.
 Christa was being sewn up following the unplanned C-section, and I stood there by myself, watching my little boy attached to monitors and machines, unable to pick him up and hold him to me.
 The NICU was a lonely and frightening place, even knowing that he was going to be fine soon.